zderApfel/RoU/README.md

 Parry Strength

+* To parry, you must initiate a block just as an attack is about to hit you
-* When parrying a melee attack, if the parryer's weapon's parry strength is weaker than the attacker's, then the parry fails, acting as a blocked attack regardless of timing (this will be indicated by its own sound effect, as well as a different one )
+* If the parryer's weapon's parry strength is weaker than the attacker's, then the parry fails, acting as a blocked attack regardless of timing
 * Equal parry strengths favor the parryer
 * If the attack's parry power is higher by a factor of three, then the parryer loses significant BP